bartificer/programming-by-stealth/docs/pbs9.md

 ## A Little Revision

-Because there was a lot of absorb last time, I thought it would be a good idea to re-vist the concepts from last time in a more practical way.
+Because there was a lot to absorb last time, I thought it would be a good idea to revisit the concepts from last time in a more practical way.
 To that end I’ve created a little web app for demonstrating CSS positioning.
-You can download the code [here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/02/pbs8-PositioningPlayground.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs8-PositioningPlayground.zip) and run it on your own local server, or, you can run the tool from my web server [here](https://www.bartbusschots.ie/pbsdemos/pbs8-PositioningPlayground/).
+You can download the code [here](https://www.bartbusschots.ie/s/wp-content/uploads/2016/02/pbs8-PositioningPlayground.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs8-PositioningPlayground.zip) and run it on your own local server, or you can run the tool from my web server [here](https://www.bartbusschots.ie/pbsdemos/pbs8-PositioningPlayground/).

-You can use the tool to experiment with the different CSS properties we worked with last time, and, there are instructions included to re-create the two-column layout from the demo at the end of the last instalment.
+You can use the tool to experiment with the different CSS properties we worked with last time.
+There are instructions included to recreate the two-column layout from the demo at the end of the last instalment.

 Once you have the layout created following the instructions – try expanding the size of the main content region by setting the height of box 4 to `300px`.
 No problems there, the footer moves down, and all is well.
 Now, let’s see what happens when we make the sidebar longer than the content by setting the height of box 5 to `500px`.
 Uh oh – it breaks our layout!
-Because box 5 is positioned absolute, it has been lifted out of the normal flow of the document, so it is not actually contained within the green box anymore – it is hovering in front of it, so as it expands, it just continues on obscuring part of the footer.
+Because box 5 is positioned absolute, it has been lifted out of the normal flow of the document.
+It is not actually contained within the green box anymore – it is hovering in front of it.
+So as it expands, it just continues on, obscuring part of the footer.
 This tells us that our layout has a limitation – it only works on sites where the content is longer than the sidebar.

-Also – it should be noted that this little web app is entirely written in HTML, CSS, and JavaScript, so, by the time we finish this series, you should have the skills needed to build something like this yourself.
-If you’re curious, you can get a sneak peak of what’s to come, and see what JavaScript looks like.
+Also – it should be noted that this little web app is entirely written in HTML, CSS, and JavaScript.
+So, by the time we finish this series, you should have the skills needed to build something like this yourself.
+If you’re curious, you can get a sneak peak of what’s to come and see what JavaScript looks like.

 ## The CSS `display` Property

-We have already encountered the concept of block-level tags, and inline tags, and we have mentioned that there are a few tags that behave a little oddly.
-We’ve learned that headings and paragraphs are block-level tags, emphasis is an inline tag, and that images are an example of a tag that behaves neither exactly like an inline tag, or a block level tag.
+We have already encountered the concept of block-level tags and inline tags; and we have mentioned that there are a few tags that behave a little oddly.
+We’ve learned that headings and paragraphs are block-level tags, that emphasis is an inline tag, and that images are an example of a tag that behaves neither exactly like an inline tag or a block level tag.

 That is a simplification that omits one important point – headings are block-level tags **by default**, and emphasis tags inline tags **by default**.
 Using the `display` CSS property, we can override these defaults.

-We’ve also hinted that while most tags default to `block` or `inline`, that there are some oddballs – well, those oddball tags have `display` values other than `block` or `inline`, and we’ll also look at some of those other possible values for `display`.
-This not an exhaustive list of all possible values for the `display` property though, just the ones you’ll need most often.
+We’ve also hinted that, while most tags default to `block` or `inline`, there are some oddballs.
+Well, those oddball tags have `display` values other than `block` or `inline`.
+We’ll look at some of those other possible values for `display`.
+This is not an exhaustive list of all possible values for the `display` property though, just the ones you’ll need most often.

 ### `display: block`